 The audit report analyzes your data and runs it against a collection of preset criteria of common errors.
 Any entry that meets the criteria will be displayed in the report.
 You can then look further at the entry to decide if a correction is needed.
 Sometimes the report will flag a flight that is correct.
 For example, a Balance Forward entry might get flagged for being over 24 hours.
 No problem, you can use the Custom Duty 18 field to exclude any entry from the report.
 By Selecting the Custom Duty 18 field, the entry will be ignored the next time you run the report.
 Some of the criteria utilize the Entry Type field to differentiate and exclude certain types of flying.
 If you do not have the Entry Type field set to display you can do so by Configuring the Logbook tab on iOS & Configuring your Logbook on Mac

-The report will be divided into sections based on the above criteria.
+The report will be divided into sections based on the below criteria.
 These criteria sections will only display if there is an entry to display in that section.
-If any of the above sections do not display it means no entries were captured by the report for that section criteria.
+If any of the below sections do not display it means no entries were captured by the report for that section criteria.